 — Oct.
 9, 2013: The U.S. suspends delivery of tanks, helicopters and fighter jets to Egypt in a show of disapproval over the anti-Brotherhood crackdown.

 — Dec.
-25, 2013: The government designates the Brotherhood a terrorist organization.
+25, 2013: The government designates the Muslim Brotherhood a terrorist organization.

 — Jan.
 14, 2014: Egyptians vote in favor of amendments to the constitution adopted under Morsi.
 The referendum sees 98.1 percent of voters approve the measure.
 Turnout is less than 39 percent.

 — Jan.
-25: Clashes between security forces and protesters on the third anniversary of the 2011 uprising leave at least 49 dead.
-Estimates of the total death toll from political violence since Morsi's overthrow now run into the thousands.
+25, 2014: Clashes between security forces and protesters on the third anniversary of the 2011 uprising kill least 49 people.

-— May 3: A three-week campaigning period begins.
+— May 3, 2014: A three-week presidential campaign period begins.
 El-Sissi doesn't appear in public rallies, instead holding meetings and giving pre-recorded television interviews.
 His rival, leftist politician Hamdeen Sabahi, rallies around Egypt and has support from some youth groups.